-Breaking a dental implant screw or abutment — whether it’s the tiny screw holding your crown, bridge, or denture in place or the piece connecting your implant to your tooth restoration — can feel alarming.
+Breaking a dental implant screw or abutment — whether it’s the small screw holding your crown, bridge, or denture in place or the piece connecting your implant to your tooth restoration — can feel alarming.
 You might be wondering: “Is my implant ruined?
 What do I do now?”
-The good news is that most of these issues can be fixed without removing the entire implant — but it’s important to handle the situation the right way from the start.
+The good news is that most of the time these issues can be fixed without removing the entire implant — but it’s important to handle the situation the right way from the start.

 First Things First: Stay Calm and Contact Your Dentist